-Course title & Code Credits stribution of the course Eligibility criteria Pre-requisite of the course (if any) ecture Futorial Practical/Practice INDIAN KNOWLEDGE SYSTEM 2 2 0 0 Pass in Graduation NIL
+Course title & Code Credits Credit distribution of the course Eligibility Pre-requisite of the course ecture Futorial Practical/Practice criteria (if any) INDIAN KNOWLEDGE SYSTEM 2 2 0 0 Pass in Graduation NIL

 To facilitate the students with the concept of Indian traditional knowledge and to make them understand the importance of roots of knowledge system.
 Further to make the students understand the traditional knowledge and analyse it and apply it to their day to day life.